Greenhouse gases: Bay of Plenty emissions growing faster than anywhere else in NZ

 He believed transport mode shifts should be a focus in the region as well as working with industries to reduce the use of toxic chemicals and carbon dioxide.

-Rose also highlighted the value of mātauranga Māori in reducing emissions, calling it "essential".
+Rose said Māori knowledge was "essential" in the battle against climate change.

-"In all honesty, I believe that mana whenua should be in the forefront of this kaupapa, as they know their whenua, their awa, their maunga, and their ngahere ...
+"In all honesty, I believe that mana whenua should be in the forefront of this kaupapa ...
 People need to understand that Papatūānuku, our nature, is under threat."

-Bay of Plenty Regional Council environmental strategy manager Stephen Lamb said the Stats NZ data and the council's own reports would be used to inform the region's Climate Change Action Plan which would guide the council's response work.
+Bay of Plenty Regional Council environmental strategy manager Stephen Lamb said the Stats NZ data and the council's own reports would be used to inform the region's Climate Change Action Plan, currently out for consultation.

-"We are currently consulting with our communities on how they want this to look."

 Expert analysis